zachleat/zachleat.com/web/_posts/2013-05-05-new-website.md

 permalink: /zachleat-is-dead/
 ---

 *If you’re reading this in the RSS Feed, please accept my humble apologies for not transparently converting my feed.
 This is one of the perils of switching from WordPress to Jekyll.
-You’ll probably see a lot of unread items appearing here, so feel free to “mark all as read.”*
+The URL for the feed has **not** changed, but you’ll probably see a lot of unread items appearing here, so feel free to “mark all as read.”*

 Welcome to the redesign of zachleat.com!
 Notably, the title of the blog is now my name, instead of `Web 3.0, 6 Bladed Razors, 7 Minute Abs`.
 I’ve decided that using my name for the blog title is more in line with the principles I set forth in [A Web Developer Fumbling with Social Media](/web/fumbling-with-social-media/).